-FOR POLICE EMERGENCY IFT & PULL typically will not result in the issuance of a Timely Warning, but will be assessed on a case-by-case basis)

-- Sexual Assault (considered on a case-by-case basis depending on the facts of the case, when and where the incident occurred, when it was reported, and the amount information known by the OIC).
+- Robbery involving force or violence (cases including pick pocketing and purse snatching typically will not result in the issuance of a Timely Warning, but will be assessed on a case-by-case basis) - Sexual Assault (considered on a case-by-case basis depending on the facts of the case, when and where the incident occurred. when it was reported, and the amount information known by the OIC).
 All cases of sexual assault, including stranger and nonstranger/acquaintance cases, will be assessed for potential issuance of a Timely Warning notice.
 Cases involving sexual assault often are reported long after the incident occurred, thus there is no ability to distribute a "timely" warning notice to the community. - Major incidents of Arson - Other Clery Act crimes as determined necessary by the OIC